usnistgov/xslt-blender/README.md

 The repository presents an entire coherent publication, with navigation, of available demonstrations, as embedded in (delivered by) a plain web site, with no back end or dynamic capability.

-It can be served directly and viewed on `localhost`, or bound to a Github or Gitlab Pages site (such as what you might be reading).
+It can be served directly and viewed on `localhost` (see below) for "clean room" use, or pushed into a Github or Gitlab Pages site (such as what you might be reading) for wide availability.

 Demonstrations should be self-explanatory, assuming relevant background knowledge.
 Please do research or make inquiries!

 - Declarative markup
 - XML and XSLT

+Scripting and application logic used in this site falls into four categories:

+- The 'XSLT Blender' library (Typescript in `src` compiled into `lib`) provides generalized interfaces with/for XML and XSLT capabilities
+- Per demonstration, XSLT provides the 'layering' that gets content into the browser (via a 'cast' to HTML for a defined tag set)
+- CSS applied to the page can then style this - both per demonstration, and site-wide CSS are used
+- Javascript (lightweight, self-contained) may also be deployed per demonstration

 To compile Typescript libraries from source, nodeJS and npm are assumed.
+But most extension and customization can be done in the other layers.

 ## Development model